 Even on beginner bouldering problems, there will be individual holds you can’t grip vertically.

-Sidepulls, as the name implies, have the opening on the side.
-Underclings have the opening on the bottom.
+Sidepulls, as the name implies, has an opening on the side.
+Underclings have an opening on the bottom.

 9. Practice silent feet

 It is what it says on the tin.
 It is climbing without making a ruckus.

 This drill forces you to pay attention to your footwork to make the minimum amount of noise possible if you want to get better footwork and silent feet on every climb.

 10. Don’t be shy about asking for beta

 If you were stuck on a math problem, you’d ask for help.
 It’s the same thing with a bouldering problem.

 Beta is the strategy you use to climb a wall.
 Sometimes you can be strong enough to climb, but your approach is off the mark, preventing you from succeeding.

 When this happens, please don’t be shy as someone else climbs the problem.
 It’s as common as chalking up, and people are usually quite happy to show you.